davidpham87/new-ubuntu-config/README.md

 # new-ubuntu-config

-Bash and makefiles for ubuntu new configurations (server and desktop)
+Bash and makefiles for ubuntu new configurations (server and desktop).

 ## Ubuntu Server Configuration

 A standard configuration makefiles for your server (or desktop).
+I suppose you probably have root access.

 [Digital ocean](https://www.digitalocean.com/?refcode=b86bf62163aa) provides
 cheap cloud servers (you can start as low as 5$ per month).